Astronaut: Age milestones

 The youngest person to reach space is Oliver Daemen, who was 18 years and 11 months old when he made a suborbital spaceflight on Blue Origin NS-16.
 Daemen, who was a commercial passenger aboard the New Shepard, broke the record of Soviet cosmonaut Gherman Titov, who was 25 years old when he flew Vostok 2.
 Titov remains the youngest human to reach orbit; he rounded the planet 17 times.
 Titov was also the first person to suffer space sickness and the first person to sleep in space, twice.

 The oldest person to reach space is William Shatner, who was 90 years old when he made a suborbital spaceflight on Blue Origin NS-18.
 The oldest person to reach orbit is John Glenn, one of the Mercury 7, who was 77 when he flew on STS-95.

 Duration and distance milestones

 The longest time spent in space was by Russian Valeri Polyakov, who spent 438 days there.

 As of 2006, the most spaceflights by an individual astronaut is seven, a record held by both Jerry L. Ross and Franklin Chang-Diaz.
-The farthest distance from Earth an astronaut has traveled was 401056 km, when Jim Lovell, Jack Swigert, and Fred Haise went around the Moon during the Apollo 13 emergency.
+The farthest distance from Earth an astronaut has traveled is 406,771 km, when Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen flew around the Moon during the Artemis II lunar flyby mission in 2026.
+The previous record was 401056 km, when Jim Lovell, Jack Swigert, and Fred Haise went around the Moon during the Apollo 13 emergency in 1970.